 2. Does natural dish soap kill bacteria?
 Will the dishes actually be clean?

 Good questions!
 Soap will clean dishes but not sanitize them.
-Normally soap and water is all you need, but If bacteria or sickness is a concern you can wash dishes in the dishwasher on a high heat or sanitize setting or soak dishes in boiling water (as long as they are not plastic or other material that will melt!).
+Normally soap and water are all you need to make your dishes sparkle, but If bacteria or sickness is a concern you can wash dishes in the dishwasher on high heat or sanitize setting or soak dishes in boiling hot water (as long as they are not plastic or other material that will melt!).

 3. Does natural dish soap really work?

-The 5 best natural laundry soap options that I listed at the beginning aren’t perfect, but they are the best (and most natural) of the ones I have tried.
-And I can tell you , I’ve tried A LOT of them!
+The 5 best natural dish soap options that I listed at the beginning aren’t perfect, but they are the best (and most natural) of the ones I have tried.
+And I can tell you, I’ve tried A LOT of them!

 Final Thoughts On The Best Natural Dish Soap Options